Last Updated: Aug 22, 2022

 *Please note that our protocols may change in response to public health developments related to COVID-19

-According to the regulations announced on Sept 18, 2020, our school and holiday celebrations fall well within the allowed capacity for both indoor and outdoor community gatherings.
-Our teachers will be trained in how to reduce surface- and community-transmission, and will be wearing personal protective equipment while on-site.
-We therefore ask that all students keep their masks on the entire time they are indoors.
+According to these, our shule falls well within the allowed capacity for both indoor and outdoor community gatherings.
+Our teachers have been trained on how to reduce surface- and community-transmission, and wear personal protective equipment while on-site and all students are strongly encouraged keep their masks on the entire time they are indoors.

 The 918 Bathurst St. building will be sanitized, including railings, chairs, tables, and bathrooms.
 We ask that no more than 2 people be present in the bathroom at a given time.
-All students will wash their hands before eating during their Snack Time.
+All students will wash their hands before eating their snacks.
 Parents are asked to screen their children each morning before Shule using the Ontario Self-Assessment form or the questionnaire below.

 If you or your child have answered yes to any of these questions,